ntnco/AoC/README.md

 Advent of Code

 ## Context
 The first time I participated in AoC was in 2017, within 1 year of writing my first spaghetti.
-I reached day 7 and got stuck on problem 7 because it was recursive.
+I reached [day 7](https://adventofcode.com/2017/) and got stuck on part 2 because it was recursive.
 Fast forward to 2020, in my second year of CS at University of Montreal, and I'm looking forward to complete all problems on the day they come out!

 ## Approach
 These solutions were completed blind: without looking at others' solutions.